kartonfarkas/api_docs/source/suite/emails/launch_response_summary.rst

 ===========================

 Returns the summary of the responses of a launched, paused, activated or deactivated email campaign.
-The :doc:`email_responses` endpoint can provide exact contact IDs.
+The :doc:`launch_responses` endpoint can provide exact contact IDs.

 Endpoint
 --------